-IC8 -- a Simulator for an Imaginary Computer
+Simulator — Imaginary Computer

-RUN THE IC8 v1.1 SIMULATOR
+RUN THE IC8 v1.2 SIMULATOR

-• By pressing the Load (Program) button, you can load an executable program into the main memory of the imaginary computer.
+• By pressing the Load button, you can load an executable program into the main memory of the imaginary computer.
 There are many compiled ready-to-run executable programs built in the simulation program.

 • After a program has been loaded with the Load button, it can be executed by pressing the Execute button.
 The Execute button transforms to Pause button with which you can stop the execution temporarily.
 When the program is stopped, this button is the Continue button with which you can resume program execution.